 Communicate well with parents or guardians if a minor.
 It is not breaking confidentiality to tell their parents when they are thinking about suicide.
 It is state law to inform others when there is treat or danger to others or themselves.
-Let them all know that you are very concerned about the minor’s safety and suggest professional help.
+Let them all know that you are genuinely concerned about the minor’s safety and suggest professional help.

 Suggest professional help.
 Encourage the person that ending their problem through suicide is not the answer and that there are people who can help them get through these tough times.
 Suicidal, even planned, is often impulsive.
-Getting the help they need to cope or deal with life’s issues can prevent future attempts.
+Getting the help, they need to cope or deal with life’s issues can prevent future attempts.

 Follow-up.
-Check back with the individual, showing concern for the heal and well being of them, supplying them with books, CD’s, or other encouraging materials.
+Check back with the individual, showing concern for the heal and well-being of them, supplying them with books, CD’s, or other encouraging materials.

 ASSESSING THE DEGREES OF RISK